Chapter 17.23

 C. Access to private development sites may be permitted to cross Category II, III, or IV wetlands or their buffers, pursuant to the criteria in subsection (B) of this section; provided, that alternative access shall be pursued to the maximum extent feasible, including through the provisions of Chapter 8.24 RCW.
 Exceptions or deviations from technical standards for width or other dimensions, and specific construction standards to minimize impacts may be specified, including placement on elevated structures as an alternative to fill, if feasible.

-G. Outdoor recreational or educational activities which do not significantly affect the function of the wetland or regulated buffer (including wildlife management or viewing structures, outdoor scientific or interpretive facilities, trails, hunting blinds, etc.) may be permitted within a Category II, III, or IV wetlands or their buffers and within a Category I wetland buffer if the following criteria are met:
+D. Outdoor recreational or educational activities which do not significantly affect the function of the wetland or regulated buffer or water quality (including wildlife management or viewing structures, outdoor scientific or interpretive facilities, pedestrian trails, hunting blinds, etc.) may be permitted within a Category II, III, or IV wetland or its buffer and within a Category I wetland buffer if the following criteria are met:

-1. Trails shall not exceed four feet in width and shall be surfaced with gravel or pervious material, including boardwalks;
+1. Trails shall not exceed five feet in width and shall be surfaced with gravel or pervious material or constructed as a boardwalk using nontreated pilings.
+Trails or facilities shall be placed on an elevated structure as an alternative to fill;

 2. The trail or facility is located in the outer 50 percent of the buffer area unless a location closer to the wetland edge or within the wetland is required for interpretive purposes;

-3. The trail or facility is constructed and maintained in manner that minimizes disturbance of the wetland or buffer.
-Trails or facilities within wetlands shall be placed on an elevated structure as an alternative to fill;
+3. The trail or facility is constructed and maintained in manner that minimizes disturbance of the wetland or buffer and is located to avoid removal of mature trees;

-Activities that adversely affect wetlands and/or wetland buffers shall include mitigation sufficient to achieve no net loss of wetland function and values in accordance with CMC 17.21.087 and this section.
+Activities that adversely affect wetlands and/or wetland buffers shall include mitigation sufficient to achieve no net loss of wetland function and values in accordance with the Washington State Department of Ecology Wetland Mitigation in Washington State: Part 2 – Developing Mitigation Plans, March 2006, guidance, as revised, CMC 17.21.087, and this section.

 1. Reestablishing wetlands on upland sites that were formerly wetlands.

-2. Rehabilitating wetlands for the purposes of repairing or restoring natural and/or historic functions.
+2. Rehabilitating wetlands for the purpose of repairing or restoring natural and/or historic functions.

 3. Creating wetlands on disturbed upland sites such as those consisting primarily of nonnative, invasive plant species.